enockmbaraka/stock_price_prediction/README.md

 | **Volume**       | The total number of shares traded during the trading day.
 This reflects market activity and liquidity.|

 ## Containerization using Docker
 When I tried to use the requirements.txt file that I prepared in my Windows environment in a Linux-based Docker environment, I encountered compatibility issues.
-To resolve this, I copied the packages listed in the requirements.txt file, which I had created using pip freeze > requirements.txt, and asked ChatGPT to generate a new requirements.txt file.
+To resolve this, I copied the packages listed in the <code> requirements.txt </code> file, which I had created using <code> pip freeze > requirements.txt </code>, and asked ChatGPT to generate a new requirements.txt file.
 I then used the updated requirements.txt file suggested by ChatGPT.

+docker build -t stockmarket .
 ## Installation

 ```git clone https://github.com/f-kuzey-edes-huyal/stock_price_prediction.git```